sap-tutorials/Tutorials/tutorials/spa-setup-desktop-agent/spa-setup-desktop-agent.md

 >Once the Desktop Agent is installed, the icon will be available on your System Tray.

-1. Click on the Desktop Agent icon, choose the 3 dots and select **Tenants**.
+1. Select the Desktop Agent icon, choose the 3 dots and select **Tenants**.
     !![Desktop Agent Installation](08-desktop-agent-installation.png)

 2. Choose **Add**